 The programming of such PC-based control systems is carried out with modern development environments of all kinds.
 Here, too, state-of-the-art tools can be used, as we are in the environment of the current IT technology.
 More often than not, no separation of the programming and target device is necessary; instead, the programming takes place live, directly on the executing IPC.
 The Beckhoff automation software is the ideal platform for the connection and processing of measurement tasks.

-For the first time, Beckhoff enables the direct integration of high-quality measurement technology in automation systems that already exist anyway in a production machine, plant, test bench or quite simply wherever a programmed controller controls processes.
-The advantage: Commissioning times and plant complexity are reduced because measurement technology and the associated software no longer need to be implemented in separate stations.
+For the first time, Beckhoff enables the direct integration of high-quality measurement technology in already existing automation systems in a production machine, plant, test bench or quite simply wherever a programmed controller controls processes.
+The advantage: commissioning times and plant complexity are reduced because measurement technology and the associated software no longer need to be implemented in separate stations.
 The cross communications required up to now can also be omitted.

-The entire measuring chain is covered, from the sensor to the data processing:
+The entire measuring chain is covered, from sensor to data processing:

-The can be used to electrically connect most common sensors, e.g., for force, pressure, temperature, speed, frequency, torque, measuring bridges, vibrations, current, voltage, etc. For this purpose, the I/O modules are available in protection class for installation in the control cabinet and for use directly on the machine.
+The can be used to electrically connect most common sensors, e.g., for force, pressure, temperature, speed, frequency, torque, measuring bridges, vibrations, current, and voltage.
+For this purpose, our I/O modules are available in protection rating for installation in the control cabinet and for use directly on the machine.
 The ELM3xxx are equipped with a plug-in-compatible metal housing; a mixture of EL and ELM terminals on the DIN rail is thus possible without any problems.